Employer Information

 Main duties of the placement

-Admitting, clerking and day-to-day medical care of the patients admitted under the care of their supervising Consultant.
-Clear and defensible documentation of patient interactions.
-Preparing discharge summaries and updating the GPs for continuity of care.
+Admitting, clerking and day to day medical care of the patients admitted under the care of their supervising Consultant.
+Clear documentation of patient interactions.
+Preparing discharge summaries and updating the GPs for continuity of care

 Typical working pattern in this placement